 ➣ in the Director General's office at Dem Diik Dakar.
 The project is validated, the school buses will be rehabilitated in their workshops.

-➣ attribution of prizes in a junior school following work projects on excision ; meetings with local authorities and our Health department
+➣ award of prizes in a junior school following work projects on excision; meetings with local authorities and our health department

 ➣ visit to a “mobile surgery unit” truck at the Ministry of Health and Social Action for efficient medical rounds with our school bus